DeAntiWang/DeAntiBlog/README.md

 - Full text search
 - Markdown and LaTeX rendering
 - Beautiful BackTop
-- Music Player in Article
+- Music Player in Articles
 - Function bar on the side of Article
 - Server Side Render (Better SEO)
 - Editor for this blog specially